pyca/pynacl/docs/signing.rst

         Verifies the signature of a signed message.

         :param bytes smessage: The signed message to verify.
-This is either the original message or the concated signature and message.
+This is either the original message or the concatenated signature and message.
         :param bytes signature: The signature of the message to verify against.
-            If the value of ``smessage`` is the concated signature and message, this parameter can be ``None``.
+            If the value of ``smessage`` is the concatenated signature and message, this parameter can be ``None``.
         :param encoder: A class that is able to decode the secret message and signature.